cellarium-ai/cellarium-neu-challenge/README.md

 ## Challenge
 Develop an algorithm that, based on the response from the nearest neighbor search engine, can return a reasonable aggregation of cell types while ranking them.
 You are required to propose the algorithm and describe it in detail.
 While the code for the prototype is not mandatory, it would be a valuable addition.
 Please include the resources you used, such as links to papers or articles.
+The most important criteria that we will look at are the approach you propose for the problem's solution and how well you can use online resources to develop one.

 ### Submission
 Send your submission to: